sessionstar/oopsla20-artifact/README.md

 }
 ```

-Hint: the Calculator folder contains the full implementation, and you can use it for reference.
+Hint: If you are struggling, the Calculator folder contains the full implementation, and you can use it for reference.

 5. Check that your implementation is correct.
 Below command assumes that you are in the examples folder (the parent directory of the mycalc folder)

 ```